Cybercut/TCS-Stock-Trend-Prediction-Using-Multiple-Linear-Regression/README.md

 # TCS-Stock-Trend-Prediction-Using-Multiple-Linear-Regression
 A mini-project that will predict the closing price of a TCS stock in a given day based on opening, high and low prices.
+The dataset is reliable and obtained from Kaggle.
+It showcases the historical price trends of TCS stocks.
+After preprocessing the data, linear regression is used.
+The predicted values are compared with test values.
+It shows a high degree of accuracy.